Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please visit our Parking page for complete information including maps of parking locations, information regarding our Parking Passport App, and Kiosk payment information.

 You can pay for your parking tickets by visiting our online ticket payment service 24 hours a day.
 You can also pay over the phone M-F 8-4:30 by calling 610-933-8801 ext.210,also by mail by remitting your payment by check or money order payable to Borough of Phoenixville, 351 Bridge St. 2nd Fl.
-Phoenixville PA, 19460 as well as in person at the same address.
+Phoenixville PA, 19460.

 To get a LOT Parking Permit, please visit our Lot Parking Permit page for more information.